Touille/ED-Warthog-Target-Script/README.md

 ### PTT:

 - [x] Default PTT Mode (Toggle or Hold).
-Can be switched  On The Fly (S3 (Joystick Nosewhell Steering Button) + Short Press Engine Operate Ign/Norm RIGHT)
+Can be switched  On The Fly (S3 (Joystick Nosewhell Steering Button) + Short Press Engine Operate Ign/Norm LEFT)
 - [x] Default PTT (Internal or External).
-Can be switched On The Fly (S3 (Joystick Nosewhell Steering Button) + Long Press Engine Operate Ign/Norm RIGHT)
+Can be switched On The Fly (S3 (Joystick Nosewhell Steering Button) + Long Press Engine Operate Ign/Norm LEFT)

 ### HEAT SINK:

-- [ ] Automatic Heat Sink On Silent Runing Can be switched  On The Fly (Long Data Management Switch UP)
+- [ ] Automatic Heat Sink On Silent Runing Can be switched  On The Fly (Extra Long Data Management Switch UP)
 - [x] Automatic Silent Runing Off & On when Fire (if silent runing is up before fire) and for other functions.
 Can be switched  On The Fly (Short Data Management Switch UP)

 ### JOYSTICK & THROTTLE CURVE: